-The Board adopted a mandatory clawback policy, effective October 2, 2023, as required under the SEC and Nasdaq rules.
+The Board has adopted a Policy for Recovery of Erroneously Awarded Compensation, effective October 2, 2023, as required under the SEC and Nasdaq rules.
 Under this policy, erroneously awarded incentive compensation paid to executives must be repaid to the Company in the event of an accounting restatement.
-A copy of the clawback policy has been filed as an exhibit to our Annual Report on Form 10-K for the year ended March 31, 2024, which was filed with the SEC on June 28, 2024.
+A copy of our Policy for Recovery of Erroneously Awarded Compensation is filed as Exhibit 97.1 to the 2025 Form 10-K.